iamnapo/TextGenerationRNN/README.md

 To sample from a checkpointed model, run `python sample.py`.

-Other options: `python train.py --help` and `python sample.py --help`
+Other options: `python train.py --help` and `python sample.py --help`.